BrieferCelery/akres-portfolio/docs/README.md

 ## Navbar

 The navbar was designed with native mobiles apps in mind.
-A collapsable navbar was the first design choice but
+A collapsable navbar was the first design choice but this was abandoned for a tab design.
+This was done to give the website a more native mobile app feel.

 ## Design HomePage